 I’m a frequent user of ride-sharing services like Uber and Lyft, so suffice to say, I’ve had my share of conversations with drivers.
 Aside from common topics that come up during rides like the weather or how Philly sports teams are faring, the concept of having a “side hustle” or extra gig to make money is a common theme.
 Why are so many people participating in the gig economy?

+Enable people who are closed out of the investment class to gain access and learn valuable habits to save for retirement years.
 Design a mobile userflow to seamlessly integrate services that provide supplemental income with an investment fund and gamify saving for retirement.

 Who makes up the "gig economy"?

 It's not who you think.Through my informal interviews and cursory-level research, the answer isn’t so simple.
 There’s a common misconception that Uber drivers are just millennials who couldn’t get a job out of college — quite the contrary actually.
 There are more Uber and Lyft drivers over the age of 50 than under the age of 30.
 Their motivation are varied, obviously many people are solely seeking extra money to live on, others are financially stable but have a side hustle to supplement their income for recreational or other reasons.

 Considering the drivers on ride-sharing apps and property rental services like Airbnb skew older, it got me thinking…

 What does retirement look like for people in the "Gig Economy"?